Australian Overland Telegraph Line: Connecting the Overland Telegraph Line to the rest of the world

-Eastern extension and undersea upgrades
+A back-up cable to Western Australia

 On 9 April 1889 a third undersea telegraph cable opened for business, running from Banyuwangi, Java to Cable Beach, Western Australia and continuing overland to Perth, to complement the two cables already laid in 1871 and 1880 from Banyuwangi to Darwin.

-This cable was laid to increase security in communications to prevent disruption from seismic activity that kept breaking the Banyuwangi to Darwin cables.
+This cable was laid to increase security in communications by avoiding disruption from seismic activity that kept breaking the Banyuwangi to Darwin cables.
 The contract for the cables called for the manufacture of 970 nautical miles of cable containing a single galvanised copper core with 220 nautical miles being brass sheathed, laid by the Telegraph Construction and Maintenance Company for the Eastern Extension, Australasia and China Telegraph Company, by the SS Seine.
 The operation took only 10 days and was completed on 26 February 1889.
 These were all British companies.

 Cable Beach is named after this cable that connected Java to Cable Station, that served this purpose until March 1914.
 After operating for 25 years it closed due to the opening of more competitive, cheaper-to-run stations; most cables were subsequently recovered.

 Cable Station was left empty, and in 1921 it was purchased and transformed into its current use as the Broome Court House, which was placed on the Western Australian State Register of Heritage Places in 2001 as it is the only station that is still standing in Australia.

-The cable now connects at Onslow on the Western Australian Coast.

 Films and TV shows

-In the 1930s Cinesound Productions announced plans to make a movie about the Telegraph but it never eventuated.
+In the 1930s Cinesound Productions announced plans to make a movie about the Telegraph based on a script by Frank Clune.
+This emerged as Clune's 1955 book Overland Telegraph.
+The film was never made.

-In the 2007, the ABC produced Constructing Australia which included the Overland Telegraph Line, and the Sydney Opera House.
+In 2007, the ABC produced Constructing Australia, a three-part miniseries, which included the 55-minute "Wire through the Heart" on the Overland Telegraph Line.
+A 6-minute excerpt, "Todd Completes Telegraph" may be viewed on this project page from the NFSA.